mullman1/hpc_testing/Exercise1/README.md

 The goal of this exercise is to investigate ways to do sorting in parallel, using threads.

+### Code provided to get you started

 We will be sorting 100 byte records taken from files.
 This idea was taken from the "Sort Benchmark" hosted at http://sortbenchmark.org/ -- see that web page for much more information.

 There are three tools here:
 1. **gensort** -- a tool for generating data to be sorted.
 2. **valsort** -- a tool for validating sorted output.
-3. **dumbsort** -- a non-parallel (single-threaded), very simple sorting program that takes input created by gensort and creates output which can be validated by valsort.
+3. **dumbSort** -- a non-parallel (single-threaded), very simple sorting program that takes input created by gensort and creates output which can be validated by valsort.
 This code was written by Prof. R. C. Moore (ronald.moore@h-da.de) for the P%DC course.

+To build the tools, simply enter "make" on the command line.

-The first two tools (gensort and valsort) are in the directory **gensort-1.5**.
+The first two tools (gensort and valsort) are built in the directory **gensort-1.5**.
 You should use these unchanged (unless you have *very* good reasons for changing either of them).
 The original version of this software is available at http://www.ordinal.com/gensort.html.
 The readme file and the license are also original.
 Build these tools by simply typing "make" on the command line.

+The third tool (dumbSort) is a very simple C++ implementation that uses the standard C++ vector to store records and the standard C++ sort to sort them (and the standard C++ clock functions to report the time spent in input, sorting and output).

+### Example Usage

+To create a binary file called four.dat with 4 records (400 bytes long), call (on the command line)

+    ./gensort 400 /tmp/four.dat

+Note that the file is in the local "tmp" directory, so that we are not cluttering up our home directory.
+You can check that this file is not sorted (yet) by calling

+    -/valsort /tmp/four.dat

+To create a new file with the same 4 records in *sorted* order, call

+    ./dumbSort /tmp/four.dat /tmp/sortedFour.dat

+You will probably want to validate this file by calling

+    ./valsort /tmp/sortedFour.dat

+When we're done, it is simply polite to delete our data files:

+    rm -iv /tmp/*.dat

+### Exercise 1 -- Your Assignment

-Your job is to create a parallel, multi-threaded sort program.
+Your job now is to create a parallel, multi-threaded sort program.
 You may start with the code from the dumbsort program if you like, or you might want to start from scratch.
 This is up to you.

-After you have your own program up and running, start measuring its performance and write a lab report, as described in Moodle.
+After you have your own program up and running, start measuring its performance and write a lab report, as described in Moodle <https://lernen.h-da.de>.

 Prof. R. C. Moore